 Bates meets 100% of our students’ demonstrated financial need.
-We provide nearly $39 million in grant aid to our students every year.
-45% of our students receive financial aid, and the average financial aid award, including grant, loan and work, is $52,508.
+We provide over $40 million in grant aid to our students every year.
+45% of our students receive financial aid, and the average need-based grant for enrolling students in the Class of 2026 was $54,504.

-93% of Bates Pell-eligible students graduate within four years on average.
-The average federal student loan debt for Bates students who graduated in 2021 was $14,387 — less than half the national average.
-In addition, 99% of the Class of 2019 were settled within six months of graduation (i.e. employment, graduate school, fellowships).
+On average, 93% of Bates Pell-eligible students graduate within four years.
+The average federal student loan debt for Bates students who graduated in 2022 was $13,531 — less than half the national average.
+In addition, 99% of the Class of 2021 were settled within six months of graduation (i.e. employment, graduate school, fellowships).

 Bates students benefit from numerous academic and personal support systems, including cohort programs for first-generation-to-college students and students underrepresented in the STEM fields.
 All entering students are assigned a faculty advisor, Residence Life support staff, and a Student Affairs advisor.